Chancery and Tribunal

 “In every curia a chancellor is to be appointed whose principal function, unless particular law establishes otherwise, is to take care that acts of the curia are gathered, arranged, and safeguarded in the archives of the curia.”
 (Canon 482.1)

-Fr Christopher Dawson is the Chancellor and Judicial Vicar of the Diocese.
+Fr Christopher Dawson is the Chancellor.

 The Chancellor also exercises the Bishop’s authority to give certain marriage permissions and he processes the papers for the marriages of people living in the Diocese who are solemnising their marriage outside the Diocese.

 “Each diocesan bishop is bound to appoint a judicial vicar, or officialis, with ordinary power to judge, distinct from the vicar general unless the small size of the diocese or the small number of cases suggests otherwise.”
 (Canon 1420 §1)

 Canon Michael Job is the Judicial Vicar of the diocese.